Soothing Shower Melts for Cold and Flu Relief so You Can Breathe Again

 Remove the shower melt from the paper liner.
 Place a naked shower melt on the floor of the shower, in the front corner, outside of the direct shower stream.
 You want it to get wet, but not so wet that it all washes down the drain at once.

-The water from the shower will slowly release the essential oils aroma into the air so that you can breathe it.
+The water from the shower will slowly release the aroma of the essential oils into the air so that you can breathe it.
 It is the fragrance from the shower melt that relieves congestion and makes you feel better.

 (If you are making these for children leave out the menthol crystals.
 They can be overpowering for young ones.)